Aveglia/vAMPirus/helpmeoutsome.md

 # Introduction to vAMPirus

 The main motive behind vAMPirus is to provide a robust and easy-to-use bioinformatics workflow for virus amplicon sequencing analysis.
 The vAMPirus workflow allows easy reproducibility of project-specific analyses and is flexible enough to tailor your analysis to your own data.

+## Order of operations

+    1. Clone vAMPirus from github
+    2. Run the vAMPirus start up script to download Nextflow and create conda environment
+    3. Edit vAMPirus configuration file
+    4. Run DataCheck mode with dataset
+    5. Run Analyze mode with desired clustering technique and %ID

 ## Contact/support: